-Already, more than 64 countries around the world have a Free Trade Arrangement with the UK.
+More than 40 countries around the world have offered the UK the opportunity of Free Trade Arrangements.
 The largest of these is the USA and the smallest the Maldives.
-On its own the USA has a larger economy than the EU, and the combined economies of these 64+ countries amount to over four times the economy of the EU27.
+On its own the USA has a larger economy than the EU and the combined economies of these 40+ countries amount to almost four times the economy of the EU27.

-Today 90% of global economic growth is occurring outside the EU27 and Britain will now be able to capture some of that growth for itself.
+90% of global economic growth is occurring outside the EU27 and we want Britain to capture some of that growth for itself.

-Of course, the above FTAs would have been impossible to forge if the UK had not left the European Union or had remained in a Customs Union with the EU.
+Of course, the above FTAs would be impossible to forge if the UK either remains a member of the European Union or, upon leaving, stays in a Customs Union with the EU.

-We will seek to utilise the technology already being proposed to reach a solution, Smart Border 2.1.
-This is a repackaged version of the existing Smart Border 2.0 technology.
-As customs expert Lars Karlsson states on his website, with regards to using this new technology as a solution:
+We would seek to utilise the technology already being proposed to reach a solution, Smart Border 2.1.
+This would be a repackaged version of the existing Smart Border 2.0 technology.
+As customs expert Lars Karlsson states on his website, with regards to using this technology as a solution:

-“Some people claim that the technical and technology solution I have presented [Smart Borders 2.1] does not exist anywhere in the world.
-This is not true.
-All parts and components exist in operations [elsewhere].
-The UK needs one operational model that can be applied in a systematic and simple way for maximum facilitation and optimal security of the borders.
-This is important both for the EU and UK, for both Government agencies and for traders.“
+All parts and components exists in operations.
+UK needs one operational model that can be applied in a systematic and simple way for maximum facilitation and optimal security of the borders.
+This is important both for EU and UK, for both Government agencies and for traders.

 The technology would see cooperation agreements and a system of pre-checks replace the need for a hard border.
 Such technology is already in place on the border between Canada and the United States.